13055ecam/Color-detection-module/README.md

 - No pins required

 #### Setup
-- Download Ubuntu mate or an another distribution on the raspberry which is compatible with ROS (OpenCV is included with ROS) (https://www.raspberrypi.org/downloads/)
+- Download last version Ubuntu mate (16.04) or an another distribution for the raspberry which is compatible with ROS.
+(https://www.raspberrypi.org/downloads/)
 - To install the distribution :
 	1) Open Etcher